SYRACUSE VEGAN LIVING PROGRAM

 Jacqueline Cappello

-Speaker Session 3
+Speaker/Cooking Demo Session 3

 Jacqueline Cappello is a passionate environmentalist who was an Energy Auditor and solar industry Project Manager in New York City, before relocating to South Onondaga and eventually homeschooling her son.